as732321/Fit-Geek-Custom-Fitness-Analytics/README.md

 **Turn messy Excel workout logs into actionable strength training insights.**

-Nerd Fit is a Python-based data pipeline and dashboard that solves a common problem for lifters: **Data Fragmentation**.
+Fit Geek is a Python-based data pipeline and dashboard that solves a common problem for lifters: **Data Fragmentation**.
 It takes human-readable (hierarchical) Excel logs, cleans and normalizes the data, and visualizes progress over time using the Brzycki 1-Rep Max formula.

 ---